About the course

 – hold (or expect to gain before the start of the course), at least a 2:2 Hons. degree(preferably 2:1 or above) or equivalent.

-–already hold GCSE Grade C or above in English and mathematics and be able to gain at least a Grade C in science, or equivalent, before the interview processes are finished.
+–already hold GCSE Grade C or above in English and mathematics and be able to gain at least a Grade C in science, or equivalent, before the end of June

 -demonstrate they can communicate accurately and effectively in spoken and written Standard English.